vega113/cshar-unit-test/examples/regression_example.md

     }
 }
 ```
-Now, we create a unit test for the Add and Multiply methods using a testing framework like Xunit:
+Now, we create a unit test for the Add and Multiply methods:

 ```
 using Microsoft.VisualStudio.TestTools.UnitTesting;